elements-x/core/README.md

 **Simple**
-It's tiny wrapper of Custom Elements,a HTML standard.
-With minimum coding, you can create your own custom elements in seconds.
+It's tiny(5KB gzipped) wrapper of Custom Elements.
+With minimum coding, you can create your own custom elements in minutes.

 **Custom Element**
 The return from `customElement()` is a HTMLElement.
 Thus, it works anywhere you use HTML, with any framework or none at all.